 “The title field should contain only the actual title of your book as it appears on your book cover.
 Customers pay special attention to errors in titles and won’t recognize the authenticity of your book if it has corrupted special characters, superfluous words, bad formatting, extra descriptive content, etc.

-Keyword Stuffing That Does Work
+Keyword Stuffing That Works